ubuntu/ubuntu-project-docs/docs/reference/exception-walinuxagentUpdates.rst

    -  that the new package passes their internal image validation, with emphasis on walinuxagent extension support.

-In addition, prior to being uploaded to -proposed, the CPC team does the following testing
+In addition, the CPC team does the following testing

--  The new package candidate version is built in a PPA and tested on the target suite before being uploaded to the archive at all.
+-  The new package candidate version is built in devel-proposed and tested on the target suite.
 This will involve one or both of:

-   -  Installing the PPA packages on an Azure VM, manually restoring the VM to a first boot state and rebooting it,
+   -  Installing the devel-proposed packages on an Azure VM, manually restoring the VM to a first boot state and rebooting it,
-   -  Generating a fresh image with the PPA package version preinstalled and testing that directly
+   -  Generating a fresh image with the devel-proposed package version preinstalled and testing that directly

--  Once the manual packaging tests pass successfully and the package requires no further changes, it will be uploaded to the archive.
+-  Once the manual packaging tests pass successfully and the package requires no further changes, it will be marked as such on the tracking bug.
+On the development release, this is done by removing the **block-proposed** tag.

+**If appropriate due to the nature of the changes (embargo on publication), the steps above may be done in a private PPA prior to landing in devel-proposed.**

+The following additional steps also apply for the SRUs to supported releases once the packages have been accepted into the development release (if applicable):

 -  Once accepted in to -proposed, a test image is built from -proposed, which is subjected to the full CPC image tests; this tests for more regressions across multiple Azure instance sizes.
 This includes tests